jbogensperger/DRUG_CROSSNER/README.md

 ## Project Execution
-The experiments from the original work TODO{CITE original Master thesis} can be run with the following scripts.
+The experiments from the original work (https://doi.org/10.34726/hss.2021.86900) can be run with the following scripts.

 please install a Conda envrionment with python=3.6 and activate it to install pytorch and transformers.